umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/AjaxForms/index.md

 The GET request requires the Guid identifying the form.

 An optional `contentId` parameter can be provided, which can either be the integer or GUID identifier for the current page.
-If provided, the content item identified will be used for Forms features requiring information from the page the form is hosted on, such as parsing of ["magic string" placeholders](../Magic-Strings/index.md).
+If provided, the content item identified will be used for Forms features requiring information from the page the form is hosted on.
+This includes the parsing of ["magic string" placeholders](../Magic-Strings/index.md).

 If the requested form is not found, a 404 status code will be returned.